TartanLlama/codeart/submit.md

 We especially encourage submissions from people from groups which are underrepresented in tech.

-We will not consider work with sexist, racist, homophobic, xenophobic, ableist, or otherwise bigoted content.
+We will not consider work with sexist, racist, homophobic, ableist, or otherwise bigoted content.
 <p></p>
 What we are looking for
 <p>-----------------------</p>